-701-7.58(17A) Public inquiries on rule making and the rule-making records.
+701-7.26(17A) Public inquiries on rule making and the rule-making records.
 The department maintains records of information obtained and all actions taken and criticisms received regarding any rule within the past five years.
 The department also keeps a record of the status of every rule within the rule-making procedure.
-Inquiries concerning the status of rule making may be made by contacting the Administrator of the Compliance Division, Department of Revenue, Hoover State Office Building, Fourth Floor, Des Moines, Iowa 50319.
-For additional information regarding criticism of rules see 701-7.59(17A).
+Inquiries concerning the status of rule making may be made by contacting the Administrator of the Policy and Communications Division, Department of Revenue, Hoover State Office Building, Fourth Floor, Des Moines, Iowa 50319.
+For additional information regarding criticism of rules, see rule 701-7.27(17A).